 To understand what users are looking for, when browsing either on mobile or on desktop, we have to look at their motivations.
 It’s these slight nuances that provide insights and, most practical, a foundation for how to manage content effectively for consumption across devices.

 With one-quarter of global web searches conducted on a mobile device by over a billion users worldwide, mobile websites are just as important, if not more so, than desktop versions.
 Multiple sources report that smartphone users are engaging with mobile websites and apps while watching TV, commuting to work, and simultaneously while using a computer.

 Understanding how users divide their time across devices is a critical point in optimizing your mobile strategy Research conducted at Microsoft and by the Financial Times shows that mobile user activity usually peaks during morning (6AM to 9AM) and evenings (6PM to 11PM), while desktop users performed their online activities mostly during working hours (9AM to 6PM).

-3. Better Brand Engagement
+3. Better Brand Engagement in The Woodlands

 People like your brand more when you offer a satisfying mobile experience and they’re more likely to return to your website later on a desktop.
 90 percent of people report moving between devices, or “multi-screening”, to accomplish a task.
 When your mobile experience is optimized for functionality and consistency it fosters trust and affinity with users.

 On the other hand if your mobile website is difficult to navigate customers are more likely to go to the competition than to visit you on a desktop computer.
 If you can’t provide what they need when they need it you will have lost the opportunity for the sale and risk losing a customer to a competitor.